 I look forward to staying in touch.
 Have a fabulous rest of your week!

-A Final Note: If you are actively looking for a new job, you may find it helpful to set a Key Performance Indicator (KPI) as to how many informational interviews you want to conduct every week or month.
+A Final Note: If you are actively looking for a new job, you may find it helpful to set a key performance indicator (KPI) for how many informational interviews you want to conduct every week or month – and hold yourself to it.
 You’ve got this!